vickjoeobi/nrw-html-and-css-2021-spring/lesson6/index.md

 # Exercise Description

 Exercises should be done along while explaining the tags.

 This lesson does not add any new content to our project because the information taught in the lecture does not strictly relate to the CV website.

-Therefore, after completing lesson 6 students should simply move to Checkpoint 6 without adding anything new to the content of Checkpoint 5.
-In other words Checkpoint 5 and 6 are the same.
+Therefore, Checkpoint 5 will be used in the beginning of lesson 7.

 # Glossary & Terminology